Rosewood History

 L.O.L.
 Success of Rosewood No 22 -1883 (P.A.F.S.O.A.)

-22nd March – A benefit lodge in connection with the Protestant Alliance Friendly Society of Australasia was opened at the Rosewood Gate, and named “Success of the Rosewood, No. 2.””
+22nd March – A benefit lodge in connection with the Protestant Alliance Friendly Society of Australasia was opened at the Rosewood Gate and named “Success of the Rosewood, No. 2.””
 The ceremony was performed in the Congregational Church at the Gate by Bro.
 G. H. Shillito.
 District Master, who, accompanied by Bros.
-R. Hoare, H. Spencer, C. Hooper, J. G. Burke, J. Berry, A. Berry, and H. Wiuff, drove up from Ipswich for the purpose.
+R. Hoare, H. Spencer, C. Hooper, J. G. Burke, J. Berry, A. Berry, and H. Wuff, drove up from Ipswich for the purpose.
 Fourteen members were initiited and several more are expected to join on the next lodge night.
 The following officers were installed:–Bro.
 W. Smallbone, W.M.; Bro.
 W. Freeman, D.M.; Bro.
 J. W. Evans, secretary; Bro.
 W. Matthew, treasurer; Bro.
 Albert J. Vance, chaplain; Bro.
 W. Beavis, jun., S.E.; Bro.
 H. Smallbone, J.E.; Bro.
 Boughen, I.G.; Bro.
 W .
 Bassett, 0.G.; Bros.
 C. Yarrow, J. Ponting, and R. Embrey, trustees.
 The initiation fees amounted to a trifle over £13.
 After the more serious business had been performed, the brethren and several friends sat down to a very pleasant luncheon which had been provided by some of the ladies residing close to the place a of meeting and the hearty thanks of the company were accorded to them.

 1890 – Alfred Gower was the Secretary of the Protestant Alliance Friendly Society of Australasia, Rosewood branch.